 - No healing can begin if the unfaithful partner doesn’t take complete responsibility for their actions

 - Be truthful.
 But also allow your partner the time and space to deal with the infidelity at their pace

-- Reassure them of your love repeatedly and keep your promises to rebuild lost trust
+- Reassure them of your love repeatedly and keep your promises for healing broken trust

 - Offer a sincere apology

 - Do not forget to ask your partner what they need.
 Do not assume their needs

 Do you remember the aphorism you must have heard several times now in this journey and that we mentioned earlier, “Trust is like a glass, once broken, the crack always shows.”
 Do not let it demoralize you.
 Look at this line by songwriter Leonard Cohen instead.
 “There is a crack in everything, that’s how the light gets in.”